 The camera also has AF-C which does a pretty good job of tracking moving subjects.
 It also has a face/eye detect feature that works OK, although I think it’s better to use the continuous autofocus mode and not rely on that.
 The face/eye detect does miss on occasion.

 I’ve really been enjoying shooting with the Fujifilm X-E4 and plan on using it for the foreseeable future as a street photography camera along with my Ricoh GR III.
+I liked it enough to include in my picks for the best Fujifilm cameras for street photography.

 I like the X-E4’s compact size, ease of use, the tilt screen, and that it’s an interchangeable lens camera.
 I’ve been using it with the 23mm f/2 and the 27mm f/2.8.
 I prefer the 35mm equivalent focal length you get with the 23mm but the compact size of the 27mm pairs really nicely with the X-E4.